 The Climate Summit will be a different kind of Summit.
 It will provide a platform for catalyzing commitments to climate action by leaders of government, business, finance, industry, and civil society.
 UN Secretary-General Ban Ki-moon has invited all leaders to announce bold commitments at the Summit on September 23, 2014 in New York.

 A recent gathering at Yale University of more than 180 people from 30 countries heard from top leaders and experts on the need for new global structures and approaches to drive action on climate change and the broader challenge of sustainability.
 The Rio+20 to 2015 Conference, co-hosted by NRDC and Yale, contributed to the growing conversation about moving beyond treaties and vague global agreements to recognize and support the groundswell of commitments to action by a diverse range of actors to take concrete actions on sustainability.

-In her farewell speech as Secretary of State, Hilary Clinton highlights the need for "a new architecture for this new world; more Frank Gehry than formal Greek."
-Of this new architecture, Secretary Clinton highlights "where once a few strong columns could hold up the weight of the world, today we need a dynamic mix of materials and structures.
+In her farewell speech as Secretary of State, Hilary Clinton highlighted the need for "a new architecture for this new world; more Frank Gehry than formal Greek."
+On this new architecture, Secretary Clinton highlights "where once a few strong columns could hold up the weight of the world, today we need a dynamic mix of materials and structures."
 Watch her remarks here.

-Launched at the June 2012 Rio+20 conference, the Cloud aggregates and highlights commitments to take specific actions to contribute to a rapid transition to a low-carbon green economy.
-The Cloud seeks to encourage and hold accountable the hundreds of sustainability initiatives undertaken at Rio+20 and elsewhere by governments at all levels, business, and civil society.
+Launched at the June 2012 Rio+20 Conference, the Cloud aggregates and highlights commitments to specific actions that contribute to a rapid transition to a low-carbon green economy.
+The Cloud seeks to showcase, support, and hold accountable the hundreds of sustainability initiatives undertaken at Rio+20 and in the lead up to 2015 by governments at all levels, business, and civil society.